jonas-kell/simple-stream-receiver/Readme.md

 -> tune zerolatency

 On the host:

-sudo apt install wmctrl
+Docker installation required
+Wmctrl and X11 required (see below).

--> ./run.sh # starts everything and positions window
+-> `sudo ./run.sh` # starts everything an positions window

 ## Autostart?